Season 1, Episode 34

 My husband and I did it many years ago, towards the beginning of our relationship.
 We’re probably overdue to do it again because things change, but he kept nibbling and kissing on my ears and I hated everything about it.
 It was only through going through the Want Will Won’t List that I said, “You know what?
 I actually am a no to this.”
 He would’ve never known how much that put me out of my body and put me into my head if we didn’t do that exercise.

-We could have gone months and months or years and years in our relationship and he would’ve continued doing this thing that other women in the past have that have really liked, but every time he does it, I cringe.
+We could have gone months and months or years and years in our relationship and he would’ve continued doing this thing that other women in the past have really liked, but every time he does it, I cringe.
 For whatever my reasons, I don’t know.
 I just don’t like it, but that exercise helped us understand, “Okay, well let’s not do things that both of us, neither of us want.
 Let’s go for things that are both a yes.
 If it’s a yes, what’s the context?
 What would need to happen?”
 If we don’t know what needs to happen in order for us to get to a yes, then we massage each other.

 There’s always a great hack.